Dear MBA Aspirants,

 First, understand why these specializations emerged and

 Do we need more professionals hailing from these domains?

 These functional departments need skilled professionals to run the course of their routine operations.
 Hence, the need of those executives emerged who can handle tasks pertaining to:

-But now that we have huge supply of professionals having a degree in these domains, the competition to fetch a lucrative job has also become stiff.
+But now, that we have a huge supply of professionals having a degree in these domains, the competition to fetch a lucrative job has also become stiff.

 Any employer would want to hire highly talented professionals who can prove their mettle with exceptional ideas and knowledge.

 What should I do to set myself apart from the long queue of the crowd followers?

 Should I pursue some other degree?

 Should I vouch for the best college?